Discriminant of symmetric matrices as a sum of squares and the orthogonal group

 Now the Proposition follows from Lemma~\ref{lemma:onb}. \end{proof}

-An example of the general setup discussed above is the case of the orthogonal group $G:= O_n$ acting on the space $V:=\rsm$ of real symmetric $n\times n$ matrices by conjugation: for $g\in O_n$ and $A\in\rsm$ we have $g\cdot A:=gAg^T$ (matrix multiplication).
-Then the stabilizer of a matrix with distinct eigenvalues is zero-dimensional, so the maximal dimension of an orbit is $\dim( O_n)=n(n-1)/2$, and $\dsm:=V^{<n(n-1)/2}$ is the set of degenerate matrices.
+\begin{remark} An example of the general setup discussed above is the case of the orthogonal group $G:= O_n$ acting on the space $V:={\mathcal{M}}$ of real symmetric $n\times n$ matrices by conjugation: for $g\in O_n$ and $A\in{\mathcal{M}}$ we have $g\cdot A:=gAg^T$ (matrix multiplication).
+Then the stabilizer of a matrix with distinct eigenvalues is zero-dimensional, so the maximal dimension of an orbit is $\dim( O_n)=n(n-1)/2$, and ${\mathcal{E}}:=V^{<n(n-1)/2}$ is the set of degenerate matrices.
 Moreover, the Lie algebra of $ O_n$ is the space of skew-symmetric matrices (with the commutator as the Lie bracket).
-So in this case we get back exactly the polynomials vanishing on $\dsm$ that are constructed in \cite{lax:1998}.
-By Proposition~\ref{prop:generaldiscriminant} we conclude the existence of a degree $n(n-1)$ homogeneous $ O_n$-invariant $D$, which is a sum of squares, and whose zero locus is $\dsm$.
-As it is pointed out in \cite{lax:1998}, up to non-zero scalars the discriminant is the only degree $n(n-1)$ homogeneous $ O_n$-invariant vanishing on $\dsm$.
-So $D$ and $\delta$ coincide up to scalar, and since both take non-negative values only, the scalar is positive.
-Thus $\delta$ is a sum of squares, with $\mu(n)\leq \binom{n(n+1)/2}{n(n-1)/2}= \binom{n(n+1)/2}{n}$ summands.
-Exploiting some special features of this example, the bound for $\mu(n)$ will be drastically improved in the following sections.
-The above considerations motivate the following general question:
+So in this case we get back exactly the polynomials vanishing on ${\mathcal{E}}$ that are constructed in \cite{lax:1998}.
+By Proposition~\ref{prop:generaldiscriminant} we conclude the existence of a degree $n(n-1)$ homogeneous $ O_n$-invariant $D$, which is a sum of squares, and the zero locus of $D$ is ${\mathcal{E}}$.
+By an observation of Lax (see Lemma~\ref{lemma:lax} below) $D$ must coincide with a positive scalar multiple of $\delta$. \end{remark}